mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 > The Great Master said, “When have they ever flown away?”

-So you cannot say when.
+You cannot say when.
 Where is the wild duck?
 Where is Pai Chang?
 The moment where you think so, the wild duck is gone. *[He chuckles.]* If you *don’t* say so, the wild duck is also gone. *[He laughs.]* And finally, [you have] nothing to do.
 The basic nature of real reality [where] you are standing there is completely no comment.
 All you have to do is, you just be there.

 How do we know?
 It’s pretty hard.
 That’s why the Zen master twists his nose, and immediately crying and pain comes up.
 That is really pure, undefiled practice; completely beyond.
 Does that sound come from the wild duck?
 That sound comes from where?
 Pai Chang?
 No way.
 If you think so, that is *your* speculation.
 [It’s] just a scream.